Replacement Car After An Accident

 Accident Liability

 Let us begin with the topic of accident liability.
-If the accident was considered ‘non fault’ drivers are entitled to a replacement car after an accident and it can be obtained at no cost via multiple service providers.
-For example; the driver’s insurer, the at-fault driver’s insurer, vehicle repair centres, independent vehicle claim and courtesy car companies like ACC, and credit hire companies.
-If the accident was considered to be a ‘fault accident’ i.e the driver is liable for the accident, then a courtesy car is often only available from their insurer.
-This is further limited as often a courtesy car is only available if the vehicle is considered repairable.
+If the accident was considered ‘non fault’ drivers are often entitled to a replacement car after an accident and it can be obtained via multiple service providers.
+For example; the driver’s insurer, the at-fault driver’s insurer, legal cover products, vehicle repair centres, independent vehicle claim and courtesy car companies like ACC, and credit hire companies and others.
+If the accident was considered to be a ‘fault accident’ i.e the driver is liable for the accident, then a courtesy car is often only available from their insurer or vehicle repair centre.
+This can be further limited as often a courtesy car is only available if the vehicle is considered repairable.
+Always check with your insurers or temporary vehicle provider.

 Insurance policy type

 Entitlement to a courtesy car after an accident can be defined by the insurance policy type.
-Insurance companies offer courtesy car provision included in most policies.
-Courtesy car entitlement for comprehensive policies usually offers a courtesy car in the event the vehicle is repairable.
-If the vehicle is written off provision is often only available if the accident was not the driver’s fault.
+Insurance companies typically offer courtesy car provision included in most policies.
+Courtesy car entitlement in comprehensive policies usually offer a courtesy car in the event the vehicle is repairable.
+If the vehicle is written off provision may only available if the accident was not the driver’s fault.
 For third party insured drivers, a courtesy car will usually be provided if the accident was non-fault, with vehicle repair of write off status not being a factor.
+With so many insurance products now available drivers should always consult their policies and research their options to obtain a temporary vehicle.

 Courtesy Car Entitlement For All Drivers

-An often unknown fact is that regardless of your car insurance cover type, i.e fully comprehensive or third party, all drivers are entitled to a cost-free courtesy hire car after an accident if it was not their fault.
-In the event of a non fault car accident which involved a correctly insured and traced ‘at fault’ driver, the ‘non fault’ driver is entitled to receive a like for like courtesy hire car.
-The entitlement proceeds from the date their vehicle is considered un-roadworthy due to the accident.
-The courtesy car entitlement then continues until their vehicle damage claim is settled.
+An often unknown fact is that regardless of your car insurance cover type, i.e fully comprehensive or third party, all drivers can be entitled to a courtesy hire car after an accident if it was not their fault.
+In the event of a non fault car accident which involved a correctly insured and traced ‘at fault’ driver, the ‘non fault’ driver can be entitled to receive a like for like courtesy hire car.
+The entitlement can proceed from the date their vehicle is considered un-roadworthy due to the accident.
+The potential courtesy car entitlement may then continues until their vehicle damage claim is settled.
+The entitlement is dependent upon the accident circumstances and those of the individual driver.

 Courtesy Car Entitlement Regardless Of Insurance Cover Type

-All drivers involved in non fault car accidents are entitled to receive a courtesy hire car after the accident and until their vehicle claim is settled.
-This is a statutory entitlement claimed through the use of Tort law.
-The claim is directed to the negligent parties insurance company who is responsible to cover the cost of a temporary replacement vehicle during the claim process.
-The insurer is liable to provide or cover the cost of a vehicle of a comparable standard to that of your vehicle.
+Drivers involved in non fault car accidents can be entitled to receive a courtesy hire car after the accident, they may be able to keep it until their vehicle claim is settled.
+The vehicles cost may be claimed through the use of Tort law.
+The claim is usually directed to the negligent parties insurance company who can be responsible to cover the reasonable cost of a temporary replacement vehicle during the claim process.
+The negligent drivers insurer can be liable to provide, or cover the cost of a vehicle of a comparable standard to that of your vehicle.

 Insurance Courtesy Car After an Accident

-The insurance courtesy car provided after an accident is available to any driver who has an accident with another correctly insured vehicle on a UK road.
+The insurance courtesy car provided after an accident can be available to any driver who has an accident with another correctly insured vehicle on a UK road.
 The negligent party, and more specifically their car insurer, will either provide or cover the cost of a temporary car after the accident.
-Drivers have open access to obtain a temporary vehicle via the use of a credit hire company or post non fault accident courtesy car services like ACC.
+Drivers may obtain a temporary vehicle via the use of a credit hire company or post non fault accident courtesy car services.

 Who Pays For A Replacement Car After An Accident?

-After car accidents, replacement cars are paid for by insurance companies.
-Establishing which insurance company will pay for the replacement car comes down to accident liability.
-In the event of a ‘fault’ accident, a temporary replacement car is paid for by the claiming against a comprehensive insurance policy.
+After car accidents, replacement cars are often paid for by insurance companies.
+Establishing which insurance company will pay for the replacement car usually comes down to accident liability.
+In the event of a ‘fault’ accident, a temporary replacement car is typically paid for by the claiming against a comprehensive insurance policy.
 Usually, a policy excess is paid to access the temporary courtesy hire car service.
-Fault claims result in an unrecoverable loss to the insurer.
-In the event of a ‘non fault’ accident, the temporary replacement car costs are recovered by the means of a direct claim using Tort law.
-The claim is submitted to the liable parties insurance company, no excess is required to be paid due to it being a direct claim.
-The liable insurer is responsible to cover the cost of the temporary car until the associated non-fault vehicle damage claim is settled.
+Fault claims usually result in an unrecoverable loss to the insurer.
+In the event of a ‘non fault’ accident, the temporary replacement car costs are usually recovered by the means of a direct claim (using Tort law).
+The claim is submitted to the liable parties insurance company, no excess may be required to be paid due to it being a direct claim.
+The liable insurer is often responsible to cover the cost of the temporary car until the associated non-fault vehicle damage claim is settled.
+For clarification on your entitlements and terms of courtesy car services always check with insurance policies.

 Car Replacement After A Write Off